Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Discussion

 The tradeoff for the computational tractability of this model is that uncertainty in the locally-estimated parameters is not accounted for in global estimation and, more seriously, this uncertainty is not quantified in the parameter estimation.
 Furthermore, the model is not completely pre-packaged, in that the user must specify the mixture component grid, fit radius, and tuning parameter, and the resulting parameter estimates and predictions may be sensitive to these choices.
 Since uncertainty in parameter estimates is not provided, it is difficult to determine if a nonstationary model is needed or if a stationary model would be sufficient.
 However, the primary goal of this model is to provide a ``quick and dirty'' way to fit a nonstationary Gaussian process model to spatial data, allowing new nonstationary methods to be compared with another model that is also nonstationary, instead of simply a stationary model.
 And, since the model can be fit very quickly, a practitioner can fit the model for many choices of the mixture component grid, fit radius, and tuning parameter (similar to the strategy in Section \ref{modelSumm}) and use the provided evaluation criteria (or other criteria) to choose a final model.

 Finally, while this model provides a fast approach for modeling nonstationary spatial Gaussian processes, note that the same model could gain an additional degree of computational efficiency by parallelizing the LLE component of the model.
 Currently, the local parameters are estimated sequentially; however, the optimization for each mixture component location does not depend on the optimization for the other mixture component locations.
 Thus, a more efficient algorithm might estimate all of these components simultaneously, greatly reducing the overall computation time even further.
+A future version of \pkg{convoSPAT} will explore this possibility.